 Adjustments FTE Amount TOTAL FY 2022 APPROVED ALL FUNDS BUDGET 11.0 \$1,475,268 All Programs Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including a 1.5% pay scale increase and regular increases and/or decreases in salaries & benefits, contracts, and materials.
-This also includes an increased vacancy savings factor as well as the restoration of the reductions in seasonal and temporary services, travel, conferences, mileage, and education and training budgets that were taken in FY 2022 to balance the budget.
-0.00 \$96,942 All Programs The approved budget increases OMB staffing by a 1.0 FTE Budget Management Analyst II position to address increased workload in the areas of priority-based budgeting, grants management, race and social equity, collective bargaining, civic engagement, IT maintenance and improvements, and other special projects.
-1.00 \$100,000 All Programs The FY 2023 Approved Budget includes originally approved funding for a 6% increase to sworn Fire pay scales, a 5% increase to sworn Police and Sheriff pay scales, and a 4% increase to General Schedule pay scales to better align City employee salaries with the regional market and recruit and retain a high-quality workforce.
-The budget also approves adding three steps to General Schedule pay scales to equalize the overall scale ranges for the Public Safety and General Schedule pay scales.
-Through the Add/Delete process, City Council also approved funding for an additional 0.5% City-wide pay scale adjustment for all City employees as well as an additional 0.5% pay scale adjustment for sworn Public Safety employee groups, bringing the total increases to 7% for sworn Fire employees, 6% for sworn Police and Sheriff employees, and 4.5% for General Schedule employees.
-0.00 \$61,143 TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 12.0 \$1,733,353
+This also includes the restoration of the reductions in seasonal and temporary services, travel, conferences, mileage, and education and training budgets that were taken in FY 2022 to balance the budget.
+0.00 \$119,231 All Programs The proposed budget increases OMB staffing by a 1.0 FTE Budget Management Analyst II position to address increased workload in the areas of priority-based budgeting, grants management, race and social equity, collective bargaining, civic engagement, IT maintenance and improvements, and other special projects.
+1.00 \$100,000 All Programs The FY 2023 Proposed Budget includes funding for a 6% increase to sworn Fire pay scales, a 5% increase to sworn Police and Sheriff pay scales, and a 4% increase to General Schedule pay scales to better align City employee salaries with the regional market and recruit and retain a high-quality workforce.
+The budget also proposes adding three steps to General Schedule pay scales to equalize the overall scale ranges for the Public Safety and General Schedule pay scales.
+The total General Fund cost for these proposals is included in the Non-Departmental budget in the proposed budget and will be distributed to departments in the approved budget.
+0.00 \$0 TOTAL FY 2023 PROPOSED ALL FUNDS BUDGET 12.0 \$1,694,499